AdvaithGS/Astrobot/README.md

 5. Add video demos to README file
 ## Creator

-This bot has been created with blood, sweat and tears by Advaith GS, a class 11 student.
+This bot has been created with blood, sweat and tears by Advaith GS.

 Find me on: https://advaithgs.repl.co <br>
 Discord: `AdvaithGS#6700` <br>